jendrikseipp/vulture/README.md

 |     1     | Invalid input (file missing, syntax error, wrong encoding)    |
 |     2     | Invalid command line arguments                                |

+**Note:** If you set `--exit-zero`, Vulture will always return 0, which may be helpful if you use it in continuous integration scripts.

 ## Similar programs

   - [pyflakes](https://pypi.org/project/pyflakes/) finds unused imports